Varicose veins during pregnancy - what you need to know

 Varicose veins after childbirth

-For most expectant mothers, varicose veins improve after childbirth when hormone levels settle.
+For most expecting mothers, varicose veins improve after childbirth when hormone levels settle.
 However, if you experience severe or painful varicose veins during pregnancy, it is important to discuss your symptoms with a doctor or midwife.
 They can provide advice on treatment and help you manage the discomfort.
 Remember that varicose veins are a common occurrence during pregnancy and help is available.

 Verified by Jenny Jansson

 More from Preggers

 Giving birth is hard work and it requires mental training and a lot of energy.
 Remember the following tips or make a checklist – it’s not far now!

 Bumpies are a unique way of capturing your pregnancy journey - by photographing your growing belly instead of your face.
 With the Bump Booth tool, you can upload, edit, and add effects to your bumpies to create lasting memories of your pregnancy.

 No, it can’t be predicted.
 But according to old wives’ tales, certain signs predict the gender of the child.
 What do you think?

 Hospital bag checklist – here you get tips